jankammerath/scratch-apollo11/README.md

-# Apollo 11 landing o the moon
+# Apollo 11 landing on the moon

 [Play the game in your browser now](https://jankammerath.github.io/scratch-apollo11/apollo11.html)